home-assistant/home-assistant.io/source/_integrations/zwave_me.markdown

   - switch
 ---

 This integration allows you to control a Z-Wave network via the [Z-Wave.Me Z-Way](https://z-wave.me/z-way/).
-It combines the performance and the power of the diagnostics tools built in Z-Way with the flexibility of Home Assistant.
-The integration brings all Z-Way devices in Home Assistant (Z-Wave, EnOcean, HTTP based and others).
+It combines the performance and the power of the diagnostics tools built-in Z-Way with the flexibility of Home Assistant.
+The integration brings all Z-Way devices in Home Assistant (Z-Wave, EnOcean, HTTP based, and others).

 {% include integrations/config_flow.md %}

-Note: You can use Z-Wave.Me UI with it's enhanced diagnostics tools together with the Home Assistant UI.
+Note: You can use Z-Wave.Me UI with its enhanced diagnostics tools together with the Home Assistant UI.

 ## Hardware requirements